The online Comment window has expired

 • 10220208593596385

-Paci Hammond about 4 years ago
+Paci Hammond over 4 years ago

 Housing is a right, and now more than ever!
 Marginally housed residents of Oakland, people living in encampments, all need safe living spaces, ones that allow them to live at safe distances in this time of pandemic.